cmarais/CodeRepository/README.md

 This repository contains the code for the Decisions Science and Analytics technical interview.

-The repository is structured in three sections.
+The repository is structured in two sections.
 The sections contain the following:

 1) Matlab